 Lots of travellers have asked: “Is street food safe or not?”

 The answer is that it depends!
+That would be a mistake about Vietnam if saying that streetfood isn’t safe.
 While some vendors do not follow the necessary hygienic precautions, yet some do.
 Therefore, before you choose a food stall, observe it first.
 The first thing to notice is to see if the stall is busy.
 A busy stall would mean that many customers would eat there.
 By this you could tell that it is safe and even delicious to eat there.

 You should avoid street food stalls where dirty oil is used for cooking.
 If the color of oil vendor use looks brown or even black, stay away from it.